-The sympathetic redevelopment of King’s Cross station in the city of London is turning an unloved, historic rail terminus into a dynamic transport hub and a destination in its own right.
+The sympathetic redevelopment of King’s Cross station in London turned an unloved, historic rail terminus into a dynamic transport hub and a destination in its own right.

 Arup’s work on King’s Cross station embraced transport planning, multi-disciplinary engineering services, security, IT, lighting design, acoustics, visualisation and pedestrian modelling, as well as being the lead consultant.

-The £400m restoration and redevelopment was announced in 2005.
-From the earliest stages, Arup – working with architects John McAslan + Partners – has been at the heart of the design process for this ambitious project.
+From the earliest stages, Arup – working with architects John McAslan + Partners – was at the heart of the design process for this ambitious £400m project.

 The core challenge for the project team was threading the requirements of a modern mainline station seamlessly into the historic Grade I-listed structure.
-They would need to do this while keeping one of the busiest stations in London running safely and smoothly.
+They needed to do this while keeping one of the busiest stations in London running safely and smoothly.

-The project would also have to integrate with an equally complex underground station.
-As lead designer for King's Cross St Pancras underground station, Arup has already helped to deliver a project to relieve congestion, improve safety and increase capacity.
+The project also had to integrate with an equally complex underground station.
+As lead designer for King's Cross St Pancras underground station, Arup had already helped to deliver a project to relieve congestion, improve safety and increase capacity.

 Arup’s pedestrian modelling team worked on the project for ten years to help the design team and stakeholders understand how people use the station – right down to the last detail.

-This work helped the architect to shape a vision for the station that will see the 1970s concourse removed and a new concourse placed on the western side.
-This will open up the front of the station, as the original architect intended in 1852, and create the largest new public square in London in recent years.
+This work helped the architect to shape the vision for the station that saw the 1970s concourse removed and a new concourse placed on the western side.
+This opened up the front of the station, as the original architect intended in 1852, creating the largest new public square in London in recent years.

 The diagrid shell